samuelfebreiro/c-/README.md

 ## Hi! :)
-Here I will upload some of the programs I make in C++
+Here I upload some of the programs I make in C++, I hope you enjoy it